kuhe/Angular-Baseball/README.md

 ## Test development

-Install protractor, configure the test spec app/client/tests/* to point to the correct test URL.

-    app/client> protractor protractor.conf.js

-For mocha, see the node module 'baseball'

-    app/client/node_modules/baseball> npm test (es6)

-Incidentally, this is the CLI mode and equivalent to the above
+Incidentally, this is the CLI mode, and will run a test simulating the 10-year career of a random player.

-    app/client> npm run career (es6)
+See app\client\baseball\test\CareerSpec.js (es6)

+    > npm test